 This seminar will provide the advanced student the opportunity to do intensive work in Film Studies.
 Topics vary and may include the study of genre, individual directors, screenwriting, film production, or themes/issues.
+Cross-listed with AST397.

 ENG398: Special Topics in Literature (3 Credits)